Russia's MTS warns of slower growth, beats forecasts

-MOSCOW MTS (MBT.N) (MTSS.MM), Russia's biggest mobile phone operator, warned that the broad economic climate would hold back growth in 2012 after it comfortably beat market expectations for fourth quarter net profit.
+MOSCOW March 12 MTS , Russia's biggest mobile phone operator, warned that the broad economic climate would hold back growth in 2012 after it comfortably beat market expectations for fourth quarter net profit.

-MTS, part of oil-to-telecoms conglomerate Sistema (SSAq.L), said revenue growth was likely to be 5-7 percent this year, below the 9.1 percent recorded in 2011.
+MTS, part of oil-to-telecoms conglomerate Sistema, said revenue growth was likely to be 5-7 percent this year, below the 9.1 percent recorded in 2011.

 "We understand that in 2012 growth will be limited due to macroeconomic reasons," MTS President Andrei Dubovskov said in a statement.